-Michael Moore: Whoa.
+Himself - Winner: Best Documentary Feature: Thank you very much.
 On behalf of our producers Kathleen Glynn and Michael Donovan from Canada, I'd like to thank the Academy for this.
-I have invited my fellow documentary nominees on the stage with us, and we would like to - they're here in solidarity with me because we like nonfiction.
+I've invited my fellow documentary nominees on the stage with us, and we would like to - they are here in solidarity with me because we like nonfiction.
 We like nonfiction and we live in fictitious times.
 We live in the time where we have fictitious election results that elects a fictitious president.
-We live in a time where we have a man sending us to war for fictitious reasons.
-Whether it's the fictition of duct tape or fictition of orange alerts we are against this war, Mr. Bush.
-Shame on you, Mr. Bush, shame on you.
-And any time you got the Pope and the Dixie Chicks against you, your time is up.
+We live in a time where we have a man sending us to war for fictitious reasons, whether it's the fictition of duct tape or the fictitious of orange alerts.
+We are against this war, Mr. Bush!
+Shame on you, Mr. Bush!
+Shame on you!
+And any time you've got the Pope and the Dixie Chicks against you, your time is up!
 Thank you very much.

 [after [link=nm0601619]'s acceptance speech]

 Steve Martin: It's so sweet backstage.
 The Teamsters are helping Michael Moore into the trunk of his limo.

 Steve Martin: When I heard that Richard Gere was not nominated for his great performance in "Chicago," I said to myself, "Welcome to my world, Richard Gere!"

 Steve Martin: Afghanistan submitted a film this year: "My Big Fat Skinny Raggety-Ass One Hump Thirsty Camel".